-Microsoft Teams offers the possibility of chats, audio / video chats (up to 100 participants) around self-definable groups (so-called teams), co-opeartive editing of office documents (via desktop app or browser) and supports distant learning.
+Microsoft Teams offers the possibility of chats, audio/video chats (up to 100 participants) around self-definable groups (so-called teams), co-operative editing of office documents (via desktop app or browser) and supports distant learning.
 Teams also offer the possibility to embed many other cloud services and thus serve as a basic platform.
-Audio / video chats can be recorded and the recordings can be made available on a streaming server.
-Large events (> 100 participants) can also be produced and streamed live (additional license can be requested without charge via ticket).
+Audio/video chats can be recorded and the recordings can be made available on a streaming server.
+Large events (> 100 participants) can also be produced and streamed live (additional license needed).
 All you need to participate in large events is a browser and the event link.

 Examples of Use

-All TU members (employees and students) are in one directory and can work together.
+All TU members (employees and students) are (after an account has been requested) in one directory and can work together.
 There are four different types of teams:

 - Class: Teachers and students collaborating on group projects, assignments, and more.